-With-profits products are only written in the With-Profits Fund, a ring fenced sub fund within Legal and General Assurance Society Limited.
+With-Profits products are only written in the With-Profits Fund, a ring fenced sub fund within Legal and General Assurance Society Limited.
+The With-Profits Fund is part of Mature Savings business.
 The With-Profits Fund ceased writing new business on 31 January 2015.
 Only increases to existing pension policies and new members to existing group Personal Pension Schemes, where allowed for in the policy terms and conditions, have been accepted after that date.
-Section A.1.4 below provides information relating to the sale of Mature Savings business, which includes the With-Profits business.
+The Part VII transfer of Mature Savings business including the With-Profits business is expected to complete in 2020.

-A.1.3.6 GENERAL INSURANCE (GI)
+A.1.3.6 GENERAL INSURANCE